amarula/chatgpt-code-review-gerrit-plugin/README.md

 The `/show` command also enables you to view the prompts and assistant instructions used with your current configuration.

-For example, running `@gpt /show --prompts` in stateless mode will return something like:
+For example, running `@gpt /show --prompts` in Stateless mode will return something like:

 ```
 PROMPTS CURRENTLY USED